Slides 📊

 Sample space

-A sample space is the set of all possible outcomes of a random experiment.
+A sample space is the set of all possible outcomes in a random experiment.

 A set is a mathematical object represnting a collection of objects.
 It is conventionally named with a capital letter.
 When listing its elements, we enclose them in a pair of curly brackets, \(\{\cdots\}\).